MicrosoftDocs/minecraft-creator/creator/TestDocs/BehaviorPack.md

 ## Building the Behavior Pack

-A behavior pack is a type of pack that allows creators to add, remove or alter behaviors of entities within Minecraft: Bedrock Edition.
+A behavior pack is a type of pack that allows creators to add, remove or alter gameplay behavior of entities within Minecraft: Bedrock Edition.
 Within those entity files, behaviors are what drive each entity to perform certain actions, such as a flock of chickens following a feather or whether a zombie will attack a player or another entity.

 Behaviors give creators the ability to change the way entities can act in the world.
 In this section, you will set up a folder for a new Behavior Pack called **HelloWorldBP**.